Some staff say India's Sahara has not paid salaries for months

 "If you are not receiving what you are due immediately, then wait with patience and trust," the letter said.
 "After 37 years of trust, I am asking you for just four months - December, January, February, March.
 Please keep your faith and love in us."

-The bail amount reflects the cost of the program, estimated by Indian regulators to be as much as $7 billion.
+The bail amount reflects the cost of the programme, estimated by Indian regulators to be as much as $7 billion.

 Sahara has told the court it has paid most of the outstanding dues directly to the bondholders.
 India's markets regulator, which is seeking redress for millions of investors, disputes that.